How to Become a Publisher: Step-by-Step Career Guide

 Learn how to become a publisher.
 Research the education and career requirements and find out what type of experience might be required for starting a career as a publisher.

-Do I Want to Be a Publisher?
+Should I Become a Publisher?

 Many publishers face deadline pressures, as well as the pressure of choosing books or articles that will help their company be profitable.
 Finding interesting and marketable authors and helping them develop their work into published material can be very rewarding.